Traveling with running shoes can be a pain. They add weight and extra bulk to an already heavy load.

 - Works well for walking and running

-- Insert can slide down while running on wet surfaces, not good for all climates
+- Insert can slide down while running in wet conditions

 - Not as durable as other shoes

 4. Mizuno Wave Rider 23

-The upper on this shoe is made from Air Mesh for breathability and comfort.
-Coupled with the INTERCOOL technology, your feel are sure to remain cool and dry even on the hottest or most humid days.
-This shoe is ideal for multiple clients.
+The upper on this shoe is made dual-layered mesh for breathability and comfort.
+Coupled with the INTERCOOL technology, your feel are sure to remain cool and dry even on the hottest days.

 This shoe is pretty big in terms of the other shoes we have reviewed thus far.
 It would work well as a shoe to wear during travel, especially if you are doing long runs.
 But it’s not as compact as the other shoes.